jhanke00/next-product-site/README.md

 ## Context

 This is a dummy product site that needs help adding new features and maturing the project.
 We are looking for developers who want to help improve various aspects of the site: adding new features, updating the APIs, or improving the project's CI/CD just to name a few.
 Currently, the project is a basic NextJS application with some tooling built into the project's setup.
-There are three types of mock data provided: product, users, and orders.
-Orders link users to products that they purchased.
-They come in two sizes in JSON format: large (1000+ entries) and small (<= 100 entries).
+There are three types of mock data provided: products, users, and orders.
+Orders link users to products that they have purchased.
+There are two sizes in JSON format: large (1000+ entries) and small (<= 100 entries).

 ### What is Current State